-    Our short breaks service provides positive, fun activities for disabled children and young people (0 to 18) to take part in.
+Our short breaks service provides positive, fun activities for disabled children and young people (aged 0 to 18) to take part in.
 They can be anything from a couple of hours at an after school activity or weekend club to an overnight stay for those with more profound needs.

 As well as support from family members and friends, charities can provide family days out, events, activity groups plus family advice: